lidstromberg/auth/README.md

-# Auth - Go user account management for Google Cloud Datastore/Google Cloud SQL Postgres
+# Auth - Go user account management for Google Cloud Datastore

-A Go bundle for user account management, authentication & authorisation, utilising Google Cloud Platform Datastore or PostgresSQL.
+A Go bundle for user account management, authentication & authorisation, utilising Google Cloud Platform Datastore.

 ## What?
 This is Go code which bundles some common authentication and authorisation workflows: